 High in Protein

 Diabetics can consider about eating small amounts of sunflower seeds, such as 1 ounce (30 grams) per day because it is a good source of protein.
-Protein, as a matter of fact, breaks down slowly as makes you feel fuller for a longer period.
+Its fat and protein breaks down slowly and makes you feel fuller for a longer period.
 In 100 grams of sunflower seeds you can find 21 grams of protein which an important aspect of these seeds.

 How does it work in case of diabetes ?